phetsims/qa/doc/qa-book.md

 7. Wait for it to load.
 8. Click the “Translations” tab.
 9. Click “Deploy Simulation Translations" and read each message that you see after this step carefully.
-10. Enter your IdentiKey credentials.
+10. Enter your CU IdentiKey credentials.
 11. Enter the file path for the “Translations” folder.
 12. Commit the files that are not updated.
 13. Copy and paste the relevant information from the spreadsheet into each commit message.